rackerlabs/support-how-to/content/how-to/rackspace-email/rackspace-webmail/index.md

 ##### Preferences

-- **Spam Filtering** turns your spam filtering on and off, or have it be exclusive.
+- **Spam Filtering** turns your spam filtering on and off or sets it as exclusive.
-- **Spam Handling** specifies how you would like your spam email to be handled.
+- **Spam Handling** specifies how you want to handle your spam email.

 ##### Safelist and Blocklist